alaaet/research_wizard/README.md

 - Built with ❤️ for the research community
 - Code was partially created by [Lovable](https://lovable.dev/)
 - [Cursor](https://www.cursor.com/) contributed to some specific implementations

+## License

+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).

+### What this means:

+- **You can:**
+  - Use the software for non-commercial purposes
+  - Share and distribute the software
+  - Modify and adapt the software
+  - Use the software for academic and research purposes

+- **You cannot:**
+  - Use the software for commercial purposes
+  - Distribute modified versions without sharing the source code
+  - Remove the license and attribution requirements

+For more details, please see the [LICENSE](LICENSE) file.

+## Contact

+For any questions or support, please contact info@rwiz.eu